Vibhu-Agarwal/Vibhu-Agarwal/README.md

 <hr>

-- 👨‍💻 **I'm open to new opportunities** and can start working full-time from June 2022.
+- 👨‍💻 **I'm open to new opportunities** and can start working full-time from July 2022.

 <hr>